RotorHazard/RotorHazard/doc/Software Setup.md

 ```
 If the response is "command not found" then Java needs to be installed.

-For the Raspberry Pi 3 or Pi 4, use the following command:
+For the Raspberry Pi 3 or newer, use the following command:
 ```
 sudo apt install default-jdk-headless
 ```